bolivaraponte/TWERC_GitTut/GitTut.md

 ## Objective

 This tutorial will teach you the basics of version control and track the history of your projects (i.e. R scripts) with Git in *Windows*, *Mac* and *Linux*.
 We will then learn how to share code and collaborate through GitHub.

 ## What is version control?

 We are familiar with this concept somae way or another.
 Some of us save multiple version of our code or manuscripts, culminating in the infamous "manuscript_FINAL_FINAL_VERSION.docx" or similar.
-Other make make copies of files in another directory "just in case".
+Others make copies of files in another directory "just in case".
 This is a rudimentary form of version control that works, but we can agree it is cumbersome.

-To overcome this challenges, programmers developed various form of version control, but all can be summarized as a "system that record changes to a file or set of files over time" allowing recall to specific version later on @progit2014.
+To overcome this challenges, programmers developed various form of version control, but all can be summarized as a "system that record changes to a file or set of files over time" allowing recall to specific version later on [@progit2014].

 Git is a version control tool that lets users track the history of the project so that previous versions are never lost.
 This is great for collaboration as well as non-collaborative projects when we need to keep track of our edits.
+Recently, there is interest for Ecology and Evolutionary Biology (surely applicable to other fields as well) to use Git and GitHub (or similar) to improve research workflows, collaboration, transparency and open research [see
-Recently, there is interest for Ecology and Evolutionary Biology (surely applicable to other fields as well) to use Git and GitHub (or similar) to improve research workflows, collaboration, transparency and open research.
-See @bragaNotJustProgrammers2023
+@bragaNotJustProgrammers2023].

 ### Prerequisites